-- Unethical or unprofessional academic behavior (e.g., plagiarism, cheating, or violation of University of government law, including harassment) or unethical clinical behavior (see the American Psychological Association's Ethical Standards) at any time. - More than two incompletes or unsatisfactory grades (i.e., C or lower) at the end of the first year in the program. - More than three incompletes or unsatisfactory grades (i.e., C or lower) at the end of the second year in the program.
+Unethical or unprofessional academic behavior (e.g., plagiarism, cheating, or violation of University of government law, including harassment) or unethical clinical behavior (see the American Psychological Association's Ethical Standards) at any time.

-- Unsatisfactory performance in clinical practicum or internship and unsatisfactory performance in clinical courses, including problems with professional demeanor. - ❖ A student's record indicates a) failure to pass the comprehensive exam after three attempts; b) more than three unsatisfactory grades; c) evaluated performance in practicum continues to be unsatisfactory, and work in clinical courses do not indicate significantly higher clinical ability. - Serious psychological problems that affect the student's functioning or clinical competence in the program.
+- More than two incompletes or unsatisfactory grades (i.e., C or lower) at the end of the first year in the program. - More than three incompletes or unsatisfactory grades (i.e., C or lower) at the end of the second year in the program. - Unsatisfactory performance in clinical practicum or internship and unsatisfactory performance in clinical courses, including problems with professional demeanor. - A student's record indicates - 1.
+Failure to pass the comprehensive exam after three attempts: - 2.
+More than three unsatisfactory grades; - 3.
+Evaluated performance in practicum continues to be unsatisfactory, and work in clinical courses do not indicate significantly higher clinical ability. - Serious psychological problems that affect the student's functioning or clinical competence in the program.
 Clinical students are evaluated on personal as well as academic skills.
 The following two APA ethical principles guide deliberations.
 Principle E: Concern for Others' Welfare requires psychologists to balance the welfare and rights of patients, clients, supervisees, and students.
 This includes concern for harm that may derive from impaired or incompetent students.
 Principle F: Social Responsibility, expresses concern for the community and society in which psychologists work.
 This includes the responsibility to insure adequate interpersonal and professional skills in all graduates.
 Impairment refers to diminished functioning whereas incompetence refers to insufficient skills to provide adequate professional care.
 Impairment and incompetence can stem from interpersonal and intrapersonal problems as well as inadequate theoretical understanding and insufficient clinical proficiency regarding testing and treatment.
 Any student who, in the judgment of the faculty, is having psychological problems that interfere with effective service delivery and/or progress through the program will be advised orally and in writing as to necessary remediation which shall include but not be limited to: repeating coursework, repeating practica, increased supervision by the same or different supervisor, tutoring, or a leave of absence.
-Failure to benefit from remediation may be followed by counseling toward voluntary withdrawal from the program or termination. - ❖ Academic dishonesty.
+Students will be provided with a remediation plan by their program mentor at the agreement of all core faculty.
+The mentor will meet with the student on remediation monthly until the remediation is resolved.
+Failure to benefit from remediation may be followed by counseling toward voluntary withdrawal from the program or termination. - Academic dishonesty.
 Academic honesty and integrity are important characteristics for any institution and for any professional.
 Governors State University policies regarding academic honesty apply to every student.
 For a complete overview of the University's policies, students are encouraged to refer to the Governors State University Academic Catalog (Policy 4, Policy 24) in the Catalog Appendix, p.398.
 At the graduate level, academic dishonesty is viewed as more than just an academic breach.
 It is evidence of a failure to conform to ethical standards.
 Given that the Psychology program has the obligation to protect potential consumers by insuring that its graduates show evidence that they will uphold the ethical standards of the profession, incidents of academic dishonesty will be treated as a matter of professional irresponsibility in addition to being treated as academic breaches requiring disciplinary action.
 The entire faculty of the Psychology program may be called on to consider any case of academic dishonesty as a matter that reflects on a student's suitability for the profession.